groovey/Migration/README.md

 ## The YML file

-This is where you store all your sql scripts.
+This is where you store all your SQL scripts.

-`NOTES: Tabs needs to be converted to spaces.
+`NOTE: Tabs needs to be converted to spaces.
 This is the rule for YML files.`

 For more information about YML files please visit: http://www.yaml.org/start.html

-`NOTES: All sql script has to end with a semicolon (;)`
+`NOTE: All sql statement has to end with a semicolon (;)`

 Sample .yml file: